 Well if you are hoping for a detox salad to recover from your weekend of indulging, you are out of luck.
 Today’s recipe is LOADED.
 Cobb Salad delivers, man.
 If you have any people in your life who don’t think salad can be a meal, make them this Cobb Salad and prove them wrong.
 This is the salad that is literally made of all the ingredients that you are hunting for in a regular salad.
 Bring on the bacon and eggs.

-What goes in Cobb Salad?
+What’s in a Cobb Salad?

 What makes a Cobb salad a Cobb salad, anyway?